Compare Pet Insurance

 For older pets, owners pay an additional amount towards vet bills in the form of a 20% co-payment (so the older pet owner's contribution becomes £99 + 20% of the remaining vet bills).
 Your pet counts as "older" when you renew your policy after you dog’s 8th birthday or cat's 10th birthday.

 Claims, When to Submit and Payment Process Timeline: Animal Friends tries to process claims within 5-7 working days of receipt.
 This, of course, assumes the claim form and all necessary documents and signatures are included.
 If your vet is signed up with the Pawtal claims system, they may be able to collect payment directly from Animal Friends—currently thousands of vets have signed up with Pawtal, so it may be worth asking your vet.
 Reimbursement time via Pawtal can be as quick as the same day.
 If you decide upon an Animal Friends policy, keep in mind that claims MUST be submitted within 90 days of the first date of treatment or else they won't be paid.
-And if vet fees are likely to exceed £1,000 you must notify Animal Friends for pre-authorization.
+And if vet fees are likely to exceed £1,000 you must notify Animal Friends immediately for pre-authorization.

 Animal Friends Insurance for Older Pets: Good news for owners of older pets looking for a new policy—Animal Friends has no upper age limit for new applicants, even for Lifetime policies.
 Be aware that any pre-existing conditions are likely to be excluded from coverage, as usual.
 Owners of older pets are expected to contribute more towards vet bills, which normally rise as your pet ages—this is quite common.
 The amount you pay will increase to a fixed £99 excess PLUS 20% of the remaining vet bills.
 Without the addition of this copay contribution, premiums would likely be even higher.